Dementium: The Ward: Reception

-Spiritual successor and remastered version
+Legacy

 Following the release of the sequel Dementium II, Renegade Kid lost the rights to the intellectual property due to licensing agreements with the publisher.
 The studio created a spiritual successor, Cult County, which it attempted to fund through a crowdfunding campaign on Kickstarter.
 The campaign, started in 2014, failed to meet its funding goal of US$580,000.

 Renegade Kid regained the rights to Dementium in September 2014.
 The studio released a remaster of the game, Dementium Remastered, in 2015 with enhancements including checkpoints and improved graphics.
 Watsham later announced a remaster of Dementium II as well as the third entry in the series.
 When Renegade Kid was dissolved in 2016, co-founder Gregg Hargrove retained the rights under his company Infitizmo.
 Hargrove died from pancreatic cancer in 2018.
+In April 2023, Watsham tweeted that his company Atooi had retained the rights to Dementium, hinting of potential sequels and ports.
+On September 28, Atooi announced a port for the Nintendo Switch and it will be released on October 12 the same year, with versions for PlayStation 4 and PlayStation 5 releasing the following year on April 19, 2024.
+On October 25, 2025, Atooi released a Windows version on Steam.